 (1) The value of the option awards equals their grant date fair value as computed in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions made in the valuation of the option awards in this column, please refer to Note A.13 to the financial statements included as part of our Annual Report on Form 10-K for the fiscal year ended September 24, 2016.
+For a discussion of the assumptions made in the valuation of the option awards in this column, please refer to Note A.13 to the financial statements included as part of our Annual Report on Form 10-K for the fiscal year ended September 29, 2018.

-(2) Includes use of Company automobiles, 401(k) match, membership fees at a local country club for Mr. Fachner and tuition reimbursements for Mr. Law.
+(2) Includes use of Company automobiles, 401(k) match and membership fees at a local country club for Mr. Fachner.